-NOW THEREFORE, IT IS HEREBY RESOLVED by the City Council of the City of Canby, as follows:
+NOW, THEREFORE, IT IS HEREBY RESOLVED by the City Council of the City of Canby, as follows:

-To adopt the City of Canby Drug & Alcohol Policy for Use with DOT Regulated Employees and to identify an effective date, attached hereto as Exhibit "A".

-This resolution repeals Resolution No. 1143, which was effect September 19, 2012.
+- 1. To adopt the City of Canby Drug & Alcohol Policy for Use with DOT Regulated Employees and to identify an effective date, attached hereto as Exhibit "A". - 2.
+This resolution repeals Resolution No. 1212, which was effective April 1, 2015.